 Saint – If born in Australia, little Saint West’s name wouldn’t be allowed.
 See Kim and Kanye … you should have gone with South.

-King – Another Kardashian connection, Tyga, who is/was/will be dating Kendell Jenner, named his son King Cairo.
-King is also the half brother of Rob Kardashian’s baby girl, Dream.
+King – Another Kardashian connection, Tyga, who was be dating Kylie Jenner, named his son King Cairo.
+King is also the half-brother of Rob Kardashian’s baby girl, Dream.
 Blac Chyna is mum to both King and Dream.
 Keeping it all the family…

 Sir – It’s no surprise that Queen Bey opted for a royal name for her son.
 Sir’s twin sister’s name, Rumi, is also quite grandiose.
 But Sir is also listed as a no-go name in Australia.